Tax Facts 2022-23

 - IHT due on a deceased’s estate and on gifts within seven years of death is generally due six months after the month of death, but in practice it must be paid before probate is granted.

-- If the donor pays the IHT due on a chargeable lifetime transfer to a trust, the rate is 25% rather than 20%.
+- If the donor pays the IHT due on a chargeable lifetime transfer to a trust, the effective rate is 25%.

 |Reduced tax charge on gifts up to seven years before death|